yznerf/yznerf.github.io/_portfolio/cli.md

 But I already felt, that you get a better understanding on how a computer processes user input.
 In a way, you learn how the computer thinks.
-It is much more abstract, than waving your mouse cursor arround, because you need to know what exists and what is allowed.
+It is much more abstract, than waving your mouse cursor arround, because you need to know what exists and what is possible/allowed.
 Your wishes need to be translated, much like learning a new language.
 While using a GUI has much more in common with pointing to pictures, when you order in a foreign restaurant (Which is fine.
 You'll get your food.).<br>
 And at first I was a bit afraid, that I could break things.
 But then I quickly learned what I could gain by learning this mystical, sometimes cryptic language.
 <br><br>
 So I learned to use Linux through the shell.